wxWidgets/wxWidgets/samples/internat/readme.txt

    (see www.gnu.org for a start). gettext() version 0.10 is buggy, try to get at least version strictly greater than 0.10. gettext RPMs can be downloaded from the standard locations for Linux.
-For Windows, you can get the precompiled binaries from wxWindows web page.
+For Windows, you can get the precompiled binaries from wxWidgets web page.

 Q. What's i18n?
 A. Count the number of letters in the word "internationalization".